-Should you transfer your Pension Fund to Australia?
+Should you Transfer your Pension Fund to Australia?

 In assessing the desirability of a transfer you also need to consider a number of other benefits to transferring funds to Australia, including:

 What is the impact if you choose to leave a pension overseas rather than transfer it to Australia?
-In normal circumstances, it means that the pension will be fully assessable in Australia and subject to normal levels of income tax.
-While the lack of taxation in Australia under the new regimes has a significant impact on any comparative analysis, there may be situations where there is a benefit to leaving the pension fund in place - particularly with defined benefit or final salary schemes.
+In normal circumstances it means that the pension will be fully assessable for tax purposes in Australia and subject to marginal income tax.
+The fact that super attracts no tax in Australia in most situations has, as you would expect, a very significant impact on any comparative analysis, but there may be situations where there is a benefit to leaving a foreign pension fund in place - particularly with defined benefit or final salary schemes.

 For example, the pension may have generous inflation adjustment mechanisms, you may wish to maintain some sort of income in that particular currency or the cash value of the pension calculated by your foreign fund is considered inadequate.
 Occasionally, the cash balances may also be simply too small to justify a transfer.

 If you would like to arrange professional advice please complete the Inquiry form below providing details and you will be contacted promptly.